 - 3.1.
 The Council offers opportunities for suitably qualified individuals to take up an employment-based award to carry out research leading to a postgraduate qualification in any discipline, granted by an eligible HEI within Ireland.
 The application for a scholarship is developed by the applicant, in collaboration with an Employment Partner and host HEI.
 Awardees have, for the term of the award, dual status as employee of the employment partner and postgraduate student of the host HEI. - 3.2.
 Application for a scholarship can be made in respect of both a Masters Degree by Research or a PhD. - 3.3.
-Ideally, Scholars will be new employees of the Employment Partner in line with the emphasis on creating new jobs in the Government's Action Plan for Jobs (APJ).
+Ideally, Scholars will be new employees of the Employment Partner in line with the emphasis on creating new jobs in the Government's Action Plan for Jobs (APJ)1.
 However, applicants who are existing employees of the Employment Partner may also be facilitated. - 3.4.
-The aim of the Scholarship is to: - 3.4.1.
-Embed the scholar in a professional research and innovation environment for training and development whilst simultaneously providing postgraduate education leading to a Masters by Research or PhD; and - 3.4.2. facilitate research collaboration, knowledge transfer and networking between scholars & their host HEIs and Irish-based employers. - 3.3 The programme will be of interest to eligible Employment Partners with one or more of the following interests or priorities: - to pursue a research project linked with its mission through the employment of a dedicated researcher, collaborating with a HEI - to further develop the research capacity/output of the organisation - to enhance links with research leaders in HEIs - to support the training, development and throughput of early-stage researchers in areas linked to the organisational mission - to target future research talent for permanent roles in the organisation
+The aim of the Scholarship is to:

+1 https://dbei.gov.ie/en/Publications/Publication-files/Action-Plan-for-Jobs-2018.pdf facilitate research collaboration, knowledge transfer and networking between scholars & their host HEIs and Irish-based employers.